(1990 – 2019)

-Vireo: The Spiritual Biography of a Witch's Accuser has been more than two decades in the making...
+Vireo: The Spiritual Biography of a Witch's Accuser was almost three decades in the making...

 1990 – Lisa Bielawa writes Senior Thesis, “Signed, Sealed and Delivered: Originality, closure and reproduction in the collaborative discourses of psychoanalytic hysteria and Surrealism” as part of the Literature Major at Yale Univ.
 Advised by Wayne Koestenbaum, the essay brings together extensive research from the Beinecke Rare Book Library on hysteria in Western Europe through Jean-Martin Charcot (Freud’s teacher) and Sigmund Freud, and the Surrealists and Dadaists.